TolikPylypchuk/SharpHook/docs/articles/about.md

 ### [v5.0.0](https://github.com/TolikPylypchuk/SharpHook/releases/tag/v5.0.0) (August 10, 2023)

-This is probably the largest release since v1.0.0 and it contains multiple new features and bug fixes, as well as breaking changes.

 #### Platform Support

 - Support for Mac Catalyst was added which makes it possible to use SharpHook in .NET MAUI apps on macOS.